lukeconibear/lukeconibear.github.io/docs/_sources/airpollution.md

 ## Research

-I'm a research fellow in air quality at the University of Leeds, UK.

-I use complex air quality models to understand how policies can improve air quality and reduce the impact on human health in India, China, Indonesia, and South America.
+I used complex numerical models to understand how to improve air quality and public health in India, China, Indonesia, and South America.

 I quantified how clean household energy can improve air quality and public health in India ([interactive map](/plot_india_solid_fuel)).